wabson/share-import-export/README.txt

 The second argument is the name of the file where the site information will be stored in JSON format.

 To also export the site content in ACP format, add the --export-content flag to the command.
+You must have Contributor permission or greater on the site in order to export content.

 Exporting users
 ---------------